YukiYasuda2718/4d-srda_sr-mixup/README.md

 ## Setup

 - Basically, the Singularity containers were used for experiments.
+  - At least, 1 GPU board is required.
+- Notes
   - The Docker containers have the same environments as in the Singularity containers.
   - `tsubame` means the super-computer at Tokyo Institute of Technology ([webpage](https://www.t3.gsic.titech.ac.jp/en)).
       - Singularity containers can be used on TSUBAME.

 ### Docker Containers